 Back in the day when a tooth was severely damaged, it was typically adios to that particular tooth.
-Now with dental crowns, we are able to salvage just about any tooth.
+Now with dental crowns, those teeth have options.

-If a tooth has severe decay or has been broken due to an injury, a dental crown can be placed over the healthy part of the tooth.
-This enables the rest of the natural tooth to remain intact.
+If a tooth is missing a substantial amount of structure due to severe decay or has been broken due to an injury, a dental crown can be placed over the healthy part of the tooth to restore it back to health and function.
+The rest of the natural tooth remains intact.
 Keeping as many of your natural teeth as possible is the healthiest option for anyone’s teeth, and it bodes pretty well for your smile too.

 What Is a Dental Crown?

 A dental crown is a restoration designed to protect a tooth that has sustained structural damage from a crack, decay, or trauma.
 It completely covers your tooth like a protective helmet.
-Both Dr. Tip Tippit and Dr. Trey Tippit design restorations to match your natural teeth, whenever possible, so your smile has a seamless appearance.
+All of our dentists at Tippit Dental Group design restorations to match your natural teeth, whenever possible, so your smile has a seamless appearance.

-We will attach your permanent crown to your tooth and make final precise adjustments to ensure a proper fit.
-Caring for your crown is essential to ensuring its longevity.
-Brushing, flossing, and keeping your regular dental cleanings is the best insurance for your dentistry.
+Caring for your crown is essential to ensure its longevity.
+Brushing, flossing, and keeping up your regular dental cleanings is the best insurance for your dentistry.

-It is also essential to wear your nightguard, if it is recommended.
-Clenching and grinding your teeth can damage a crown, just like your natural teeth.
+If you have a nightguard, it is essential that you wear it regularly to protect your crown.
+Clenching and grinding your teeth can damage both your crown and your natural teeth.
 Taking care of your restorations will extend their function and appearance.